Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 Here the distance in $\splitting$ is measured with respect to a $G$-invariant metric.

 \begin{theorem} The quadruple $(G, \phi, \Sigma_+, \Sigma_-)$ uniquely determines the topological conjugacy class of $(\X, f)$. \end{theorem}

 We prove Theorem~\ref{th:conjugacycriterionintro} by representing $W_+$ and $W_-$ as boundaries of Gromov hyperbolic graphs constructed using the quadruple.
 These graphs are quasi-isometric to Cayley graphs of the \emph{Ruelle groupoids} associated with the Smale space.
 A general theory of Cayley graphs of \emph{hyperbolic groupoids} is developed in~\cite{nek:hyperbolic}.
+We hope that these new techniques will be helpful in future studies of hyperbolic dynamics.

 We get the following corollary of Theorem~\ref{th:conjugacycriterionintro}.